Ready to find the perfect college degree?

 In today’s job environment, more and more employers are requiring applicants to have a college degree.
-Whether you are a high school senior just exploring your options, an adult interested in advancing your career, or unemployed with the need to expand your hiring opportunities, paying for college is a big concern.
+Maybe you are a high school senior just exploring your options.
+Or you’re an adult interested in advancing your career.
+Maybe you’re unemployed with the need to expand your hiring opportunities.
+In all cases, paying for college is a big concern.
 The good news is, there are several financial aid options available for students, and the best way to find them is online.

 Scholarships, grants, and work study programs should be explored first.
 Every college website will detail what they offer, requirements and deadlines.
 Many larger universities offer merit-based scholarships to high school students as determined by SAT or ACT scores.

 Many big companies offer scholarships or tuition assistance to their employees for continuing education.
 Often the benefits are offered for dependents as well.
 Check with your human resources department or company website.

 For veterans or members of the armed forces, www.military.com can explain educational benefits available.
 In some cases, 100% of tuition expenses may be paid.

 The Federal Pell Grant Program is based on need.
 Like scholarships, these grants do not require repayment.
 All students must complete the FAFSA (Free Application for Federal Student Aid) form online (FAFSA.ed.gov) to determine eligibility.
 Some states also budget for tuition assistance programs – generally based on income.
 After completing the FAFSA form, you will be directed to your state program website, if available.